Skip to content

 Switching to future-proof and sustainable filling materials | Credits: © Shutterstock.com ID 1799271631

-Can't you simply do without padding and filling materials when shipping?
+Can't you just do without padding and filling materials altogether when shipping?
 No. Unfortunately, it is not possible without padding material.

-Fragile goods must during transport from knocks and scratches protected should be avoided.
+Fragile goods must be during transport from shocks and scratches protected should be avoided.
 Pointed objects or those with hard edges should be prevented from puncturing cartons.
-Heavy products that are damaged during shipping Vibrations could wear out due to the constant friction if they are not padded.
+Heavy products that may be damaged during shipping Vibrations exposed could wear out due to constant friction if they are not padded.

-And what can you generally use as filling material?
-Here is a small overview of the most frequently used materials:
+And what can you generally take as a filler?
+Here is a small overview of the most commonly used materials:

 • Foam foil